SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/index.md

 * You can [insert text and images][1] (and other content) in the columns and rows of the message.

-* You can define format/layout (such as font type and size, colours and margins) at global level (the whole message) or by individual sections.
+* You can define format/layout (such as font type and size, colors and margins) at global level (the whole message) or by individual sections.

 * You can easily drag and drop content from the side-panel (menus, buttons, SoMe links, html content, and header and footer blocks).

 SuperOffice Marketing is supplied with many [ready-made message templates][2]), and you can easily move content around to get the appearance you want.
 Save frequently used content as blocks to save time.

 > [!TIP]
 > We normally recommend a maximum width of 600 pixels for mailings.
 You can also check what the mailing will look like, on smart phones for example, by clicking **Mobile** (![icon][img4]) in the menu in the lower left corner.
-See also [Customise the message for display on mobile devices][3].
+See also [Customize the message for display on mobile devices][3].

 ## Edit columns and blocks/sections